Jump to content

 The route to Auer takes you past sprawling orchards and vineyards.
 Be sure to sample the fine wines that flourish along the South Tyrolean Wine Road, especially in your overnight stop of Ora.
 Before that, you’ll pass through the wine village of Appiano, with views frequently drawn to castles, palaces, and ruins perched high above the route.
 The Kalterer See (Lake Caldaro) invites you for a refreshing swim.

-Sample hotel: Hotel Villa Groff
+Hotel example: Hotel Villa Groff

 You’ll cycle along the beautiful paths beside the Adige River and through stunning orchards on your way to Trento.
 Arriving at Salorno, you reach the end of the German-speaking South Tyrol.
 From here, distinctive levee paths lead you to Trento, with its charming historic old town.
 Be sure to stop at one of the cafés on the Piazza del Duomo and visit the impressive Buonconsiglio Castle.